 Hate, harassment, and bullying have no place in First Class Trouble.

 Some competitive banter or trash talk is okay as long as everyone’s onboard with it, but don’t be abusive or malicious.

 Don’t be a troll.
 No one likes a troll.

 If you see something that you suspect is inappropriate or wrong, use the report feature to submit it for review by our team The in-game report feature is still under development.
 If you feel something in the game is inappropriate please use our feedback system here.

-Temporary bans: If you violate our policies, we may send you a warning.
-Repeated violations of our policies, may result in temporary restrictions of accessing First Class Trouble.
+Temporary bans: Violations of our policies may result in temporary restrictions of accessing First Class Trouble.

 Permanent ban: Access to the game may be suspended if you commit egregious or repeated violations or try to circumvent suspensions through the use of multiple accounts.

 First Class Trouble is a game for everyone, which means we bring people together with diverse and differing opinions.
 While we support free expression, we don't tolerate content that promotes or condones violence, or incites hatred against an individual or group on the basis of their race or ethnic origin, religion, disability, age, nationality, veteran status, sexual orientation, gender, gender identity, or any other characteristic.
 This can be a delicate balancing act, but if the primary emphasis of something you say promotes hatred or violence against others, you’ve crossed the line.